Appendix: Time Integration

 Integration Method

 The time-integration method used in Stream is specified with the run control file variable timeIntegrator.
 Three methods are available.
 The first method is the standard first-order backward differencing method.
 This method can be chosen by using the value BDF.
 If the timeIntegrator variable is not specified in the vars file, the value BDF is chosen by default.
-This method is commonly used for marching simulations to a steady-state condtion, but is not generally acceptable for unsteady flows due to the requirement for excessively small time steps in order to reduce numerical dissipation.
+This method is commonly used for marching simulations to a steady-state condition, but is not generally acceptable for unsteady flows due to the requirement for excessively small time steps in order to reduce numerical dissipation.
 For unsteady flows, Stream offers two second-order differencing methods.
 The first of these methods is the second-order backward differencing method, which can be chosen by using the value BDF2.
 The second is the Crank-Nicolson method, which can chosen by using the value CN.
-An example of setting the time integrator in a vars file is shown below.
+An example of setting the time integrator in a run control file is shown below.

 timeIntegrator: BDF2